brian14708/wh-briefings/statements-releases/2021-06/2021-06-08-statement-of-president-joe-biden-on-senate-passage-of-the-u-s-innovation-and-competition-act.md

 modified_time: 2021-06-08 19:12:34-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/06/08/statement-of-president-joe-biden-on-senate-passage-of-the-u-s-innovation-and-competition-act/
 published_time: 2021-06-08 19:12:33-04:00
-title: Statement of President Joe Biden on Senate Passage of the U.S. Innovation and Competition Act
+title: "Statement of President Joe\_Biden on Senate Passage of the U.S. Innovation\
+  \ and Competition\_Act"
 ---

 I applaud the United States Senate — led by the dedicated efforts of